HrisHabh2108/RISC-V-Processor-with-implemented-Linear-Search-Algorithm/README.md

 **Instruction Fetch (IF) Stage**
 The IF stage is responsible for fetching the next instruction from memory.
 If a branch is taken, the instruction at the branch target address is fetched.
 Otherwise, the instruction at the current PC address is fetched.
 **Instruction Decode (ID) Stage**
 The ID stage decodes the instruction and reads the necessary register values.
 It also calculates the immediate value and determines the type of operation.
 **Execute (EX) Stage**
 The EX stage performs the necessary arithmetic or logical operation based on the decoded instruction.
+**Memory (MEM) Stage**
+The MEM stage accesses memory for load and store instructions.
+**Write Back (WB) Stage**
+The WB stage writes the results back to the register file.
+# Conclusion
+The pipe_MIPS32 module is a comprehensive representation of a pipelined MIPS32 processor.
+It includes all necessary stages and handles various instruction types, demonstrating fundamental concepts of computer architecture and pipeline processing.